keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop-test.md

 * The ticket contains a valid key embedded in the QR code.
 * The ticket has not been scanned yet.
-* The password entered by the host was correct and the claim was successful
+* The password entered by the host was correct and the claim was successful.

 The `hostClaim` utility function receives a private key, `privKey`, and an optional `basePassword`.
 It defaults to a failed claim, and the failure to meet any of the above conditions causes the entire function to end early and return the failed claim.
 Only once all the checks have passed, does the function return a successful claim.